 Early diagnosis and treatment greatly improves the long-term prognosis for someone with a TBI.
 In mild cases, mental and physical rest are enough to allow the brain to heal.
 However, someone with a more serious brain injury may need to see a neurologist, neurosurgeon, neuropsychologist, speech pathologist, or other rehabilitative specialist.

 Receiving Compensation for a TBI

 If you've sustained a brain injury following an auto accident or incident caused by another person's negligence, you may be entitled to compensation for your healthcare expenses, lost wages, and pain and suffering.
-To learn more, please contact Neblett, Beard & Arsenault to schedule a free, no-obligation case evaluation at one of our six convenient office locations.
+To learn more, please contact Neblett, Beard & Arsenault to schedule a free, no-obligation case evaluation.